What is MMPA?

 Why do some cities have an electric utility and others don't?

-MMPA's members decided to build their own electric distribution system and provide electricity to businesses within their communities.
+MMPA's members decided to build their own electric distribution system and provide electricity to residents and businesses within their communities.
 Customers in cities that do not have municipal utilities purchase electricity from investor-owned utilities or cooperatives.

 What is public power?